SimbiLys/SimbiLys/README.md

 ```
 Name        Krista

 Track       Software Engineering · Embedded Systems · AI

-Currently   Learning how machines think — from the hardware
+Currently   Learning how machines think from the hardware
             up to the model layer.

 Designing   Interfaces that don't just look good.
             They make sense.

 Goal        AI Engineer.
 Not someday.
 Intentionally.

 Status      Building.
 Always.
 ```

-> I started at the wire level — learning how code runs on bare metal.
+> I started at the wire level learning how code runs on bare metal.
 > Then I moved up to systems, then interfaces, then intelligence.
-> I'm not jumping around.
-I'm climbing deliberately.

 <br clear="right"/>